clivetong/Talks/QuickDiveIntoNoSQL/README.md

 #### [KV and Document DBs are aggregate-oriented](https://learning.oreilly.com/library/view/nosql-distilled-a/9780133036138/ch02.html#ch02lev1sec2)

-- In a KV, the aggregate are opaque
+- In a KV store, the aggregates are opaque

 - In a Document DB, the structure of the aggregate can be seen and queried